Office of Education Scholarship

 Just starting out on your education scholarship journey?
 The OES Planning Guide is a great place to start.
 Spend some time working through the questions on page 1, then schedule an Education Scholarship Chat to talk over your ideas with an OES faculty member.

 This workbook provides detailed instruction on how to conduct an education scholarship project, from establishing clear goals at the outset, through to disseminating your work effectively.
-Download a copy here.
+Download a copy to your computer here.
+(Microsoft Word .docx file)

 Education Scholarship Training Opportunities